konohitowa/catebot/README.md

 # CateBot
-A reddit bot that is triggered by Catechism of the Catholic Church (CCC) paragraph references in reddit comments.
-It posts the contents of the CCC selection as a reply to the comment that contained the CCC paragraph reference.
+A reddit bot that is triggered by Catechism of the Catholic Church (CCC) paragraph references in reddit comments as well as references to other documents of the Roman Catholic Church.
+It posts the contents of the requested selection(s) as a reply to the comment that contained the request.
+For a full list of supported documents and subreddits, [see the CateBot FAQ](https://github.com/konohitowa/catebot/blob/master/docs/CateBot%20Info.md#faq)

 [See the bot in action!](http://www.reddit.com/user/CateBot)